hdmf-dev/hdmf/docs/source/sidecar.rst

   existing value for the dataset/attribute is used.
 Allowed dtypes are listed in the `HDMF schema language docs for dtype <https://hdmf-schema-language.readthedocs.io/en/latest/description.html#dtype>`_.

-In the example sidecar JSON file above, the first operation specifies that the value of dataset "my_data" under group "foo1", which has the specified object ID, should be replaced with the 1-D array [4, 5] (dtype: int8).
+In the example sidecar JSON file above, the first operation specifies that the value of dataset "my_data" in group "foo1", which has the specified object ID, should be replaced with the 1-D array [4, 5] (dtype: int8).

 .. note::